 Do you have any questions?Contact Me

-My name is Dr. Jason Hart and I am a clinical psychologist practicing in beautiful and historic Bucks County, Pennsylvania.
-At my office in Doylestown, I work with clients to better understand their life situations in order to help them resolve dilemmas and establish a lifestyle that is consistent with their values, strengths, and personal goals.
+Dr. Jason Hart's practice is located in beautiful and historic Bucks County, Pennsylvania.
+From his office, he works with clients to better understand their life situations to help them resolve dilemmas and establish lifestyles consistent with their values, strengths, and personal goals.

 “Mental Health” has become a buzz word in the medical profession and in our national media.
 Adjustments related to mental health are often times considered to be the cause or the solution to so many of our problems as individuals and in society as a whole.
 Poor mental health can be implicated in medical noncompliance, addiction, professional burnout, marital dissatisfaction, self harm, and the list goes on and on.

 But what is this elusive “mental health”?
 What is it that we’re actually talking about when we suggest that an individual is suffering from mental health problems or crises?
 The truth is that when we actually speak directly with the patient, the individual living with this failing mental health, we find a human being who is lacking either the capacities or strategies to handle the circumstances of their life in a manner that would allow them to be content, adaptive, or function optimally.